Cryptnox-Software/cryptnoxpro/README.md

 ## Documentation

-The full **User & Developer documentation** is available at the [CryptnoxPro Documentation](https://cryptnox-software.github.io/cryptnoxpro).
+The full **User & Developer documentation** is available at the [Cryptnox CLI Documentation](https://cryptnox-software.github.io/cryptnox-cli).
 It covers installation and setup, usage guides and examples, CLI command reference, and developer notes with API details.

 ## License